stanieldev/RIT-Obsidian-Fall-2023/RIT Teaching Mathematics & Physics.md

 26 | Technology in Physics Ed | Are sims better than real labs?
 What affordances do sims provide for learning? | [[PHYS-670/Reading Notes 26\|Finkelstein (2005), When learning about the real world is better done virtually: A study of substituting computer simulations for laboratory equipment]]
 27 | Technology in Physics Ed | Real-time physics labs, Computer-based sensors and data acquisition. | [[PHYS-670/Reading Notes 27\|Sokoloff (2007) RealTime Physics: active learning labs transforming the introductory laboratory]]
 28 | Technology in Physics Ed | Computational Literacy and programming in physics courses. | [[PHYS-670/Reading Notes 28\|Odden (2019) Physics computational literacy: An exploratory case study using computational essays]]

-### Stuff
-Episodic Memory
- - Recalling an event in order, snapshots with feelings.
-Correlative Memory
- - Association between information, conditioning, rewarding.
- - I do X, then Y. X happens, then Y.
-Algorithmic / Procedural Memory
- - Learning through steps, writing, diagram, explanation, observation.
-Conceptual Memory
- - Compilation of less-used memory that doesn't need to have exact descriptions.
- - X and Y share common info, define shared responses.
-Propreotic Memory
- - Activation of sections to move and regulate the state of self.